AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 If you wish to synchronize the setup up to a test instrument 10MHz clock, a configuration file is also provided, called **‘122.88MHz REFCLKOUT_10MHz EXT REF’** .
 This will be useful for EVM measurements.

-Connect the signal path under test to either the spectrum analyzer for TX chain measurements or to the signal generator for RX chain evaluations.
-All the unused channels should be terminated with a 2.92mm 50 ohms termination.
+As mentioned earlier, make sure you've connected signal path under test to either the spectrum analyzer for TX chain measurements or to the signal generator for RX chain evaluations.

+**Again, all the unused channels should be terminated with a 2.92mm 50 ohms termination.**

-Turn ON the 12V DC power to the DTRX2 card.
+You may now turn ON the 12V DC power to the DTRX2 card.
 Both D4 and D6 LED should be lit (Red color)

 The idle current drawn off the 12V supply should be about 45mA.